On the analysis of Rayleigh-B\'enard convection using Latent Dirichlet Allocation: Latent Dirichlet Allocation

 \subsection{Interpretation and evaluation criteria}

-By construction, the decomposition identifies {\it fixed} regions of space over which the intensity of the scalar field is important at the same time.
-There is therefore no direct connection between the motifs and plumes, which are Lagrangian structures travelling and possibly changing in shape and orientation through the shell.
-LDA motifs only aim to detect the Eulerian signature of these structures.
+By construction, the decomposition identifies {\it fixed} regions of space over which the intensity of the scalar field is likely to be important at the same time.
+The connection between temperature motifs and plumes should be examined with caution since plumes are Lagrangian structures travelling and possibly changing in shape and orientation through the shell.
+LDA motifs only aim to detect the Eulerian signature of structures.

-Each motif $n$ can be characterized in space through the motif-cell distribution $\psi_n$ (which integrates to 1 over the cells) and which will sometimes referred to as the motif in the absence of ambiguity.
-Each distribution has a maximum value $\psi^{max}$ and a maximum location $\xx_n^{max}$ such that $\psi_n(\xx^{max})=\psi^{max}$.
+Each motif $n$ can be characterized in space through the motif-cell distribution $\psi_n^q$ (which integrates to 1 over the cells) and which will sometimes referred to as the motif in the absence of ambiguity.
+Each distribution has a maximum value $\psi_n^{max}$ and a maximum location $\xx_n^{max}$ such that $\psi_n(\xx_n^{max})=\psi^{max}$.
 One can also define a characteristic area $\Sigma_n$ using